 Simply download the toolbar and now every time you visit a site or perform a Google search you can get a full report.

 For example, here’s a search for Mens Footwear:

 Beneath each search result there is a breakdown of the pages metrics depending on the parameters you set and the data you need:

 And, you can adjust your parameters while you search, making everything customizable:

-And, once you get onto the page, you can get an even deeper look through the toolbar itself:
+Once you get onto the page, you get an even deeper look through the toolbar itself:

 #5 – MozBar